matsuri-tech/haszero/README.md

 ## HasZero

-This utility library to check given struct has zero value
+a utility library to check given struct has zero value

 ## Usage